ibm-cloud-docs/bare-metal/faq.md

 ## How do I use IPMI?
 {: faq}

 IPMI is a way to manage a server remotely through a network interface.
 Gather the IPMI address and login information from the customer portal under Devices -> your server (device details) -> Remote Mgmt.
+Next, establish a VPN connection to the server.
 You can then connect by pointing your web browser to the IP address or by using a [system-specific tool](/docs/infrastructure/iaas-vpn?topic=VPN-use-ssl-vpn#product-specific-impi-instructions).

 ## How do I restart my server?
 {: faq}